It may seem obvious, but you cannot be convicted of driving drunk or stoned in Colorado if you did not actually drive.

 - 8 DMV points.

 Second- and third-time DUIs and DWAIs are also misdemeanors.
-But they carry higher jail sentences, steeper fines, more community service hours, and a longer revocation of driving privileges.
+Though they carry higher jail sentences, steeper fines, more community service hours, and a longer revocation of driving privileges.

-Note that fourth-time DUIs and DWAI’s – or any drunk/drugged driving accident that results in a serious injury – are class 4 felonies punishable by 2 to 6 years in Colorado State Prison and/or $2,000 to $500,000 in fines.
-And if the accident causes a fatality, it is a class 3 felony carrying 4 to 12 years in prison and/or $3,000 to $750,000 in fines.
+Note that fourth-time DUIs and DWAIs – or any drunk/drugged driving accident that results in a serious injury – are class 4 felonies punishable by 2 to 6 years in Colorado State Prison and/or $2,000 to $500,000 in fines.
+If the accident causes a fatality, it is a class 3 felony carrying 4 to 12 years in prison and/or $3,000 to $750,000 in fines.

 Finally, first-time offenses of underage drinking and driving (UDD) are class A traffic infractions.
 The penalty is: